 Part of Speech: Verb, intransitive

 Meaning: To protest angrily, to speak or write (against) with great hostility, to rail passionately (against).

 Notes: Today's Good Word has a rather unexpected derivation: invective, an adjective meaning "full of inveighing" (invective speech), which also serves as a noun meaning "a violent verbal attack".
 A person given to inveighing and using invective is generally referred to as an inveigher.
 Remember to use the preposition against with this Good Word and invective, as shown in the following examples.

-In Play: Invective has come into vogue recently in the US: "Many US town hall meetings were disrupted in August 2009 by unhappy citizens inveighing against health care reform."
-Unfortunately, it turns up around the house, too: "Harold, why don't you stop inveighing against the clutter in the garage and clean it up?"
+In Play: Invective has come into vogue recently in the US: "Many US town hall meetings were disrupted in 2009 by unhappy citizens inveighing against 'Obamacare'."
+Many of the same people inveighed against repeal of that law in 2017.
+This word has many uses around the house, too: "Harold, why don't you stop inveighing against the clutter in the garage and clean it up?"